Tender Port

 Tiki Parc Adventure

-Le Petit Village Shopping
+Le Petit Village Area

 - Arrive at Belvedere Lookout before 10am — tour buses descend mid-morning and crowds dilute the magic.
 Sunrise visits reward early risers.